taylorinalaska/TeensyPoly6-T4.1/README.md

 Teensy-Poly6

-This is a polyphonic synth that I programmed and built from scratch.
+This is a polyphonic synth forked from albnys/TeensyPoly6

-By request, I have now posted the code and Schematics although it´s really ugly.
-So look at it on your own risk heh.
+I have tidied up the files so it now compiles properly

-Hope it´s useful to somebody.
+The schematics are a mess so I wil redo them too.

 The synth is built using a teensy 3.5 and is programmed in Arduino IDE using the teensy audio library.